RealCyberShane/portfolio/index.md

 With a value system rooted in patience, curiosity, and unyielding integrity, I'm driven by an unwavering commitment to safeguarding organizations and their people.

-Below you'll find documentation of my projects from personal to work related.
+Below you'll find documentation of my projects ranging from personal to work related.

 # Header 1